jdormuth1/Coding-Electronic-Music-1/Lesson-1/README.md

 # Coding-Electronic-Music-1
-Setup Environment and Run Quick Task
+Setup nvironment and play an audio file in python

 ## Setup